elotl/kip/docs/provider-config.md

   # bootImageSpec is a dictionary of cloud-specific image properties for
   # specifying the boot image to use for cells.
+  # Image specified here has to be built from x86_64 OS.
+For ARM64 images, see arm64BootImageSpec.
   # Valid fields on AWS are:
   #   - owners, which is a space separated list of AWS account IDs, "self", or
   #     an AWS owner alias such as "amazon" or "aws-marketplace".